AlexanderGrooff/python-code-synthesis/README.md

 ```

 ## Development
-If you want to help develop on this project, you can install it like so:
+If you want to help develop on this project, you can install it like so using Python 3.7:
 ```
 mkvirtualenv -a $(pwd) $(basename $(pwd)) -p python3 pip install -r requirements.txt
 ```

-This project uses `nose` for testing, so just run `nosetest tests/` to run all tests.
+This project uses `tox` with `pytest` for testing, so just run `tox` to run all tests.